BloomTech-Labs/workout-tracker-fe/README.md

 ### 4️⃣ Key Features

--    feature one
+-    Add user stats like height, weight, and exercise maxes
--    feature two
+-    Search Bar that queries a list of exercises from EXRX api
--    feature three
+-    Add Routine with exercises from api
--    feature four
+-    Displays text instructions and video on how-to perform exercises
--    feature five
+-    Graph to display progress, frequency, and other workout related metrics

 ## 1️⃣ Tech Stack